-Bringing together a diversity of opinions, experiences and voices from people associated with the law anywhere in the world (but primarily, the 50 states).
-The content will be targeted to law students, current, past and future.
+Bringing together a diversity of opinions, experiences, and voices from people associated with the law anywhere in the world (but primarily, the 50 states).
+The content is targeted to law students, current, past, and future.

 Size of blog posts

 Between 800 and 1,000 words.
 If you can complete your article in 500 words, you do not need to write more than that.

 Selected articles may also run in the print edition of Student Lawyer magazine.